Geming400/wraith-vault-custom-reward/README.md

 # Installation

 You'll need to download a tool known as [mitmproxy](https://mitmproxy.org/) and [python](https://www.python.org/) (at least version 3).

-This dosen't require any dependency! (todo: test this statement)
+This dosen't require any other dependencies! (todo: test this statement)

 # How to use